PierreBesson/jhipster-microservices-docker/README.md

 ## How to test
 - `./setup.sh` : run `yo jhipster` for all app
 - `mvn package`: build all apps
-- docker-compose up: launch everything at once
+- `docker-compose up`: launch everything at once

 ## Rules
 - Registry must be run from the docker hub image